-When is the Right Time to Initiate Work on Your Dissertation Project?
+When is the Right Time to Start Your Dissertation or Thesis?

 Time Management and Planning Skills

 Students should list down all critical stages of their dissertation project which is usually completed over a long period of time.
-The key is to break down your dissertation into small and manageable chunks, and develop a plan to conclude a deadline for each section.
-It is pivotal that you develop a detailed plan of action or dissertation outline at an early stage and get your supervisor’s approval to it.
-If your project incorporates primary research then you will need to develop an even more detailed schedule of activities so you can identity the factors that could hinder your progress.
+The key is to break down your dissertation into small and manageable chunks and develop a plan to conclude a deadline for each section.
+This strategy will go a long way towards helping you to get your project done in a timely manner.
+It is pivotal that you develop a detailed plan of action or dissertation outline at an early stage and get your supervisor’s approval for it.
+If your project incorporates primary research then you will need to develop an even more detailed schedule of activities so you can identify the factors that could hinder your progress.

-You will need to allocate sufficient amount of time for the following activities:
+You will need to allocate a sufficient amount of time for the following activities:

 - Finding the best dissertation topic

 - Desk based research at an initial stage to find relevant academic sources